Grants & Applications

 Church in the City GrantsMore About Church in the City Grants

-These grants are awarded to Catholic parishes and schools and other Catholic organizations that propagate the Catholic faith in the cities of Detroit, Hamtramck and Highland Park.
+These grants are awarded to Catholic parishes, schools and other Catholic organizations that propagate the Catholic faith in the cities of Detroit, Hamtramck and Highland Park.
 The endowment provides support for evangelization, Catholic education and faith formation, service and outreach and building vibrant Catholic communities in the city.
 Priority is given to innovative evangelization programs and projects in line with Unleash the Gospel that boldly proclaim the Gospel of Jesus and lead souls to a personal encounter with him.
 Priority is also given to requests for matching grants.

 Church in the City grant requests must: